 The Communications Division has 34 positions covering Bergen, Essex, Hudson, Hunterdon, Middlesex, Morris, Passaic, Somerset, Sussex, Union and Warren counties in New Jersey.
 The Communications Center is comprised of six sections including:

-The Communications Center is a designated Public Safety Answering Point (PSDP) and a Regional EMS Communications Center (RCC) by the State of New Jersey.
+The Communications Center is a designated Public Safety Answering Point (PSAP) and a Regional EMS Communications Center (RCC) by the State of New Jersey.
 Telecommunicators assigned to this function are responsible for the intake of 911 calls transferred by a Public Safety Answering Point (PSAP).
 During this call the caller is asked key questions to determine the nature and priority of the call.
-The caller is then provided with instructions that range from preparing for the arrival of the ambulance to life saving instructions such as Childbirth, Choking, CPR, etc. Once a call is received, it is assigned to a 911/EMS Ambulance and closest Mobile Intensive Care Unit (MICU) to respond.
+The caller is then provided with instructions that range from preparing for the arrival of the ambulance to giving life-saving instructions for emergencies such as imminent childbirth, choking, CPR for cardiac arrest, etc. Once a call is received, it is assigned to a 911/EMS Ambulance and closest Mobile Intensive Care Unit (MICU) to respond.
 The units are then provided with up to date information on the call they are responding to.

 Mobility Assisted Vehicles (MAV)

 The Communications Center provides call intake services from the Atlantic Health System Hospitals and its client agencies to transport their patients.
 These requests include: